Improving Lives IMPROVE THE LIVES OF PEOPLE WITH SERIOUS DISEASES

-Our robust pipeline spans eye diseases, allergic and inflammatory diseases, cancer, cardiovascular and metabolic diseases, neuromuscular diseases, infectious diseases and rare diseases.Learn more about our pipeline
+Our robust pipeline spans eye diseases, allergic and inflammatory diseases, cancer, cardiovascular and metabolic diseases, neuromuscular diseases, infectious diseases and rare diseases.Learn about what's in the pipeline

 We are intent on deepening our strong and sustainable portfolio of innovative medicines.
-We are improving the traditional drug development process through proprietary technologies that are designed to accelerate the time discovery to drug approval and improve the likelihood of success.
-We are also leading ambitious initiatives, such as the Regeneron Genetics Center®, one of the largest genetics sequencing efforts in the world.Learn about our technology
+We are improving the traditional drug development process through proprietary technologies that accelerate the time from discovery to drug approval and improve the likelihood of success.
+We are also leading ambitious initiatives, such as the Regeneron Genetics Center®, one of the largest genetics sequencing efforts in the world.EXPLORE OUR TECHNOLOGIES

 We also provide patient assistance programs that are designed to increase access to medicine and provide education on using medicines safely and appropriately.
 Our programs help eligible patients throughout their treatment journey with insurance eligibility support, patient resources, financial assistance and access to free medicine.

-Before a new medicine is widely available to the public, it undergoes of rigorous clinical testing to satisfy the safety and efficacy criteria required for regulatory approval.
-Approval by a country or region's health regulatory authority, such as the U.S. Food and Drug Administration, allows the appropriate group of people to access a medicine.
+Before a new medicine is widely available to the public, it undergoes rigorous clinical testing to ensure it meets the safety and efficacy criteria required for regulatory approval.

 We are committed to ensuring that patients can afford and remain compliant with the therapy that best suits their medical needs.
 We donate to independent third-party charitable foundations, known as Patient Assistance Foundations, which provide financial assistance to patients who might not otherwise be able to afford their medications.
 Our charitable contributions support patients without regard to the beneficiary’s choice of product, provider, practitioner, supplier or health plan.
-We provide guidelines and training to our employees who might engage with the Foundations, and we review our activities regularly to ensure adherence to our guidelines.
+We provide guidelines and training to our colleagues who might engage with the Foundations, and we review our activities throughout the year to ensure our guidelines are followed.